Bowery Boys (gang): Rowdiness

-Rowdy Bowery B'hoy audiences mostly sat in the theater's pit, and often requested that songs, dances, and scenes be repeated multiple times or added impromptu to the performance, even taking over the stage and participating in the drama at times.
-Bowery B'hoys and other audience members threw food and booed or hissed performers they didn't enjoy.
+Rowdy Bowery Boy audiences mostly sat in the theater's pit, and often requested that songs, dances, and scenes be repeated multiple times or added impromptu to the performance, even taking over the stage and participating in the drama at times.
+Bowery Boys and other audience members threw food and booed or hissed performers they didn't enjoy.

 Frances Trollope described similar behavior in Cincinnati audiences at the time, narrating, "the spitting was incessant; and the mixed smell of onions and whiskey was enough to make one feel even the Drakes acting dearly bought...the heels thrown higher than the head, the entire rear of the person presented to the audience...and when a patriotic fit seized them, and 'Yankee Doodle' was called for, every man seemed to think his reputation as a citizen depended on the noise he made."

 Some found this behavior more tolerable:

 “Walt Whitman warmly recalled the Bowery Theatre around the year 1840, where he could look up to the first tier of boxes and see ‘the faces of the leading authors, poets, editors, of those times,’ while he sat in the pit surrounded by the ‘slang, wit, occasional shirt sleeves, and a picturesque freedom of looks and manners, with a rude, good-nature and restless movement’ of cartmen, butchers, firemen, and mechanics.”

 Rioting

-The Bowery B'hoys, among other groups, participated in the Astor Place Riots of 1849, which were fueled by class tensions in New York City as well as a drawn-out feud between actors Edwin Forrest and William Macready.
+The Bowery Boys, among other groups, participated in the Astor Place Riots of 1849, which were fueled by class tensions in New York City as well as a drawn-out feud between actors Edwin Forrest and William Macready.

 Theatrical representation

-Benjamin Baker's play A Glance at New York, written in 1848, created popular depictions of a Bowery B'hoy and G'hal.
+Benjamin Baker's play A Glance at New York, written in 1848, created popular depictions of a Bowery Boy and Gal.
 Their sayings and the names of the characters, Mose and Liza, were picked up and used popularly to refer to b'hoys and g'hals outside of the production.
-Even travel writers used these characterizations to describe Bowery B'hoys and G'hals to tourists and readers abroad.
+Even travel writers used these characterizations to describe Bowery Boys and Gals to tourists and readers abroad.

 Mose

-Based on grocer Moses Humphrey, this character was exemplary of a Bowery B'hoy of New York.
-He discusses theater with Lize, his g'hal, goes on a fire call, and shows his heart when he's left with an orphaned baby by saying, "The fire boys may be a little rough outside, but they're all right."
+Based on grocer Moses Humphrey, this character was exemplary of a Bowery Boy of New York.
+He discusses theater with Lize, his gal, goes on a fire call, and shows his heart when he's left with an orphaned baby by saying, "The fire boys may be a little rough outside, but they're all right."

-Written phonetically in the b'hoys' typical accent, Mose's dialogue includes sayings that were picked up by audience members and used in daily life.
+Written phonetically in the boys' typical accent, Mose's dialogue includes sayings that were picked up by audience members and used in daily life.
 As described by the New York Herald, "the lithographers are multiplying his likeness throughout the city.
 The boys in the street have caught his sayings.."

 Throughout the play, Mose is ready to fight anyone who might oppose him or his companions.
 The play ends with an act of bravery on his part, as he leaves to help a fellow fireman, Sykesy, in a fight.